 At times, we may refer our clients to other therapists in our practice or outside of our practice who might be an even better fit.
 When we refer you to other therapists, we do so with the same expectation: if it’s not working out, fire us.
 We don’t take it personally except as a possible indication that we may need to improve the quality of our care.
 Life is short and therapy is expensive.
 We want you to get the outcome you desire.

 We use email and texting in very limited ways.
-We only use email for setting up initial sessions (we want to make your ‘first contact’ easier if you prefer to do it by email).
+We rarely use email except to set up initial sessions (we want to make your ‘first contact’ easier if you prefer to do it by email).
 You can reach us at email@example.com

 After we make contact, we will want to talk with you on the phone to get a better sense of what’s going on, and how we can help.
 We want to avoid miscommunication and privacy breaches that might happen with a lot of email discussion.
 Our email is end-to-end encrypted and fully HIPAA-compliant, but we prefer a more human approach.
 And sometimes we surprise our clients by actually answering the phone!

-Given the potential for internet fraud (phishing, spoofing, etc.), please know that we will NOT reach out by email or write personalized emails to you.
+Given the potential for internet fraud (phishing, spoofing, etc.), please know that we will NOT reach out to ask for personal or clinical information by email or write personalized emails to you.
 If you ever have any doubt, assume it’s not our therapists emailing you, and call us.

 Many of our clinicians text with clients about scheduling if clients have signed a consent form for us to do so.
 This is an opt-in process, based on your comfort level with the privacy risks associated with texting.
 Similarly, you may opt-in to receive emails and texts sent by our online scheduling system and our billing system.
 Any questions?
 Just ask.
 And yes, you can ask via email (newclients at our URL is our main email address) if you prefer!